kdieminger/revatureProjectOne/Operations/git.md

 ### Commits
 A Commit is a group or subset of changes to the repository that can pushed or pulled from the remote repository and allows us to modify the repository.

+This should do it.

 This should disappear when I switch back to master.

+Writing something in master.